topic 1.2: systems

 James Lovelock’s Gaia Hypothesis

-Feedback Control Mechanisms
+- Feedback Control Mechanisms:

-Development and Variations of Gaia Theory
+- Development of Gaia Theory:

 Daisyworld